 This information is then passed along to an internal systems engineer.
 They will use your requirements for throughput, distances, processing needs and production goals to calculate piping sizes and to identify and size the right equipment.

-Conair has an inventory of over 500 plastics auxiliary processing products; it’s their job to stitch the right pieces together in the most optimal manner for your facility.
+Conair has a selection of over 450 plastics auxiliary processing products; it’s their job to stitch the right pieces together in the most optimal manner for your facility.
 Systems engineers may also pull in the guidance of product managers — “Do I need a 15 or 20 horsepower pump here?” — for more complex configurations.

 This design process also gives us a chance to share insights on potential areas of improvements.
 Maybe you’ve tasked us with implementing uniform controls or finding cost efficiencies.
 Or perhaps we’ve identified a way to more efficiently convey regrind.
 Regardless, you can rest assured that we’ll leverage our experience to achieve a best-fit design.

 But don’t just take our word for it — here’s what recent customers have to say about our design capabilities.

 “We’ve worked with them from square one: Looking at how much material we’re blending on a daily basis, how many production lines we support, all the different percentages of resin blend.
 Conair took that and designed the system for us.”

 — Paul Slomkowski, Amcor

 “That’s one thing I love, they’re not wasting my time by throwing out a sales pitch for something that’s not going to work in our facility.
 They’ll tell us, ‘I think this will great for you,’ or, ‘This is something you might want to look at in the future.’
 They show us the information and let us decide whether or not we want to move in that direction.

 — Bryan Saint, Intralox

 Finally, estimators will calculate installation, commissioning and training costs to go alongside the system design drawings for the complete quote.
 After reviewing with your team, you can make any necessary changes and we’ll update the quote as needed.